SUI-Components/sui-components/components/card/profile/README.md

 > Description

-ProfileSideBar card serves a card with user information like avatar, name, rating bar and stats information.
+CardProfile serves a card with user information like avatar, name, rating bar and stats information.
-Can be putted everywhere but its main purpose is to be added as a sidebar element.

 ## Installation